hsfzxjy/mocona/README.md

 # if you want a developing version
 ```

-This is originally a self-use library.
+This is currently a library for personal use.
 It would violate [PEP 20 -- The Zen of Python](https://www.python.org/dev/peps/pep-0020/).
 It is not explicit and somehow magical.
-For whom interested in its story, here's a series of blog posts on the motivation, usage and technical details
+For whom interested in its story, there's a series of blog posts on the motivation, usage and technical details

 -   [Part 0 - Preface](http://i.hsfzxjy.site/2021-09-12-unravelling-mocona-preface/)
 -   [Part 1 - Verbosity or Anti-Pattern](http://i.hsfzxjy.site/2021-09-16-unravelling-mocona-verbosity-or-anti-pattern/)